 About Plasmalife motion graphics and design

-We believe the moon has no eyes.
-We believe Astronauts wear diapers.
 We believe in the pleasure principle, lightly enveloped in the reality principle.
 For us creativity is paramount, but never at the expense of a client's needs.
 We love to collaborate, explore, investigate, push the limits, find the solutions and, above all, play.

 Our clients include Lone Eagle Productions, JST Productions, Big Green Hat Productions, the Canadian Space Agency, McDougall Scientific, Arthur Dental, Guelph Village Dental, Jody Hewgill Illustration, Ian Brignell Lettering Design, Queensway Audi, XBeta, CBC, TVtropolis, CMT, the Canadian Country Music Association, and others.
-Plasmalife, a multi disciplinary agency on the sub atomic level.

 Creative Head: Balvis Rubess

 Balvis Rubess is a designer, illustrator, art director and motion artist based in Toronto.
 He loves to collaborate and be challenged, artistically, as well as intellectually.
 His career has taken him on many artistic paths: he started out as a designer, worked as an art director and creative director, transitioned to a full-time illustrator for many years and, now, mainly focuses on motion graphics & animation, with the occasional website design project on the side.